-3. Has the Cancer Spread Beyond the Breast?
+3. Has the cancer spread beyond the breast?

-Your treatment may include one or more of the following:
+Treatment plans are highly individualized and may include one or more of the following:

 - Surgery (lumpectomy or mastectomy)